 All of the remains of passenger pigeon, representing two individuals, were found in Zone 1 of Feature 14.
-As passenger pigeon is a migratory bird, this indicates that at least that this particular fill zone represents refuse deposited in the pit during the fall.
+As passenger pigeon is a migratory bird, this indicates that this particular fill zone represents refuse deposited in the pit during the fall.